cloudposse/geodesic/docs/kops.md

 To upgrade the cluster or change settings (_e.g_. number of nodes, instance types, Kubernetes version, etc.):

-1. Update the settings in the `.envrc` for the corresponding kops project
+1. Update the settings in the `.envrc` files for the corresponding kops project
 2. Rebuild Docker image (`make docker/build`)
 3. Run `geodesic` shell (e.g. by running the wrapper script `example.company.co`)
    - assume role (`assume-role`)
    - change directory to the `/conf/kops` folder (or whichever project folder contains your kops configurations)
+   - `make kops/shell`
 4. Run `kops export kubecfg` to get the cluster context
+1. Run `make kops/build-manifest` to create a new `manifest.yaml`
 5. Run `kops replace -f manifest.yaml` to replace the cluster resources (update state)
 6. Run `kops update cluster` to view a plan of changes
 7. Run `kops update cluster --yes` to apply pending changes